Nefsen402/destam-dom/doc.md

 reasons.
 If you wanted to pass an `OArray` or anything else as a single child, first wrap it in an array.

-## Custom elements
+## Custom components

-Element names don't just have to be a reference to a dom node, they can also be functions to create custom elements.
+Element names don't just have to be a reference to a dom node, they can also be functions to create custom components.

 ```js
 const Header = () => {